Gaussian logarithm

 For natural logarithms with $b = e$ the following identities with hyperbolic functions exist:

-This shows that $s_e$ has a Taylor expansion where all but the first term are rational and all odd terms except the linear one are zero.
+This shows that $s_e$ has a Taylor expansion where all but the first term are rational and all odd terms except the linear term are zero.

 The simplification of multiplication, division, roots, and powers is counterbalanced by the cost of evaluating these functions for addition and subtraction.